intellistream/Sesame/README.md

 This project aims at building a scalable stream mining library on modern hardware.

 - The repo contains currently several representative real-world stream clustering algorithms and several synthetic algorithms.
 - We welcome your contributions, if you are interested to contribute to the project, please fork and submit a PR.
-If you have questions, feel free to log an issue or write an email to me: shuhao_zhang AT sutd.edu.sg
+If you have questions, feel free to log an issue.

 ## Build Dependency
 - GCC-11 (In our paper, we use gcc-11.2.0)